joaooliveirapro/joaooliveirapro/README.md

 I enjoy building web apps with Python and JavaScript.
 I really like Flask and VueJs, but I am familiar with other frameworks.

-I love travelling have visited a few countries.
+I love travelling and have visited a few countries.
 My latest trip was to Edinburgh where I climbed the top of Arthur's Seat (profile picture).
 It wasn't easy!

 I recently started blogging ✍️ [blog.joalex.dev](https://blog.joalex.dev).
 Read my posts, share and comment. ❤️